codenvy/codenvy/docs/_docs/CHE/workspace-administration/recipes.md

 title: Runtime Recipes
 excerpt: ""
 layout: docs
-overview: true
 permalink: /docs/recipes/
 ---
 A recipe defines part of the runtime of a workspace.
 A recipe is included in a [stack](https://eclipse-che.readme.io/docs/stacks) along with meta information that defines how the workspace runtime should be created.
 When creating custom workspace runtime it's often best to create a custom [stack](https://eclipse-che.readme.io/docs/stacks) with a custom recipe.

 Workspaces can have a single runtime or multiple runtimes.
 Che uses Docker, though Che could handle runtimes other than Docker, to create runtime(s) from [Dockerfiles](https://docs.docker.com/engine/reference/builder/) for a single-container runtime, or [compose files](https://docs.docker.com/compose/overview/) to create single-container/multi-container runtime(s).

 Che provides recipes for all of the ["Ready-to-go" stacks](https://eclipse-che.readme.io/docs/stacks#section-ready-to-go-stacks) for things like Java, PHP, Node, ASP.NET, and C++.

 A recipe references either a Dockerfile or compose definition that need to be built into image(s) or reference already-built image(s).
 When a workspace is created from a particular stack, Che will take a recipe, create or use existing Docker image(s) from it, and then create runtime Docker container(s) from that/those image(s).
 That/Those runtime Docker container(s) will be your workspace runtime(s).

 [Workspace agents](https://eclipse-che.readme.io/docs/workspace-agents) include the additional libraries that you may need, such as yum or npm, along with the runtime services that Che needs, such as Java and Tomcat, a SSH daemon.
 [Workspace agents](https://eclipse-che.readme.io/docs/workspace-agents) are then injected into runtime Docker container(s) from Docker images such as certified minimal versions of Linux operating systems like Alpine, Debian or Ubuntu with added [Che dependencies](https://eclipse-che.readme.io/docs/recipes#section-che-runtime-dependencies).
 # Single-Container Recipes
 ## Defining
 You can author your own recipe as a way to make your workspace runtime shareable.
 You can provide a URL to a custom recipe (Dockerfile or Docker compose file) or write a new custom recipe (Dockerfile or Docker compose file) from the dashboard.

 Please note, Eclipse Che only [supports certain compose syntax](https://eclipse-che.readme.io/docs/recipes#section-compose-syntax-support).
 ![che-recipe-write.jpg](/docs/images/che-recipe-write.jpg)